 Manuscripts are transmitted electronically or sent by e-mail.
 Files processed by a popular text editor, such as Word, are accepted.
 The texts must be written using a single font, for example Times New Roman, 12 pt, single spacing.
 The generic and species group taxa names should be set in italics

 .
 No hyphenation, tabs, and extra intervals should be used.

-The full postal and e-mail address of the author(s) must be positioned at the end of the first page (like Footnote).
+The full postal and e-mail address of the author(s) should follow.

 After the abstract, up to 6 keywords must be written.

 The subtitles (Introduction, Study area, Materials and methods, Results and discussions, Conclusions, etc.) are separated from the previous text using a single line.

 The tables should not exceed 30 lines.
 Lengthy datasets in “table” format can be published as a supplementary material.
 Use database or spreadsheet formats, and try to avoid tables constructed in text editors.
 The table headings and their explanations should be placed on the top.
 Include the tables in the text file, but after the bibliographic list.
 No spaces should be used.
 Mark their place in the manuscript and give the headings and explanations to them.
 In the text the tables should be marked as “Table”, and are numbered in the order of reference.